What is irritable bowel syndrome?

 What natural remedies for IBS does Dr. Weil recommend?

 The symptoms of IBS can be troubling, but it also appears that the condition is being "promoted" by drug company advertising campaigns to instill fear and drive drug sales.
 "What for many people is a mild functional disorder - requiring little more than reassurance about its benign natural course - is currently being reframed as a serious disease attracting a label and a drug, with all the associated harms and costs," concluded an article by a Australian researchers called "Selling Sickness: the pharmaceutical industry and disease mongering," published in the April, 2002, issue of the BritishMedical Journal.

 Dr. Weil believes there is merit in this view and that, in many cases, digestive discomforts that might be diagnosed as IBS will resolve on their own within a few days.

 However, if the diarrhea, stomach pain or other symptoms have become chronic - meaning that they have persisted for more than four to six weeks, or if they have become steadily worse in character -it may be advisable to consult with your primary health care provider.
-Note that reducing the stress that can bring on symptoms is key to controlling this disorder.
+Note that reducing the stress that can bring on irritable bowel syndrome symptoms is key to controlling this disorder.
 There are also numerous lifestyle and dietary changes that include increasing your intake of fiber and avoiding foods that trigger symptoms.